DiegoMartorell1620/belly-button-challenge/README.md

 Sources:

-The syntax on how to get metada and samples information was obtained from Xpert Learning Assistant:
+The syntax on how to get the metada and samples values was obtained from Xpert Learning Assistant:

 "let metadata = field.find(item => item.id === sample)"